 AfriStadi is organising a series of events in October 2023 to celebrate Black History Month.
 The events provide a platform for disseminating societally relevant Africa research in Finland and the Nordic countries, combating widely held negative stereotypes on Africa through fact-based dissemination events and through showcasing the contributions of African Diaspora members to society and knowledge production in Finland and the Nordic countries.

 BHM is an annual event celebrating African Americans since 1926 in the US, where it is held in February.
-The festival is also established in the UK and Ireland, where it takes place in October.
+The festival is also established in the UK and Ireland, where it takes place in October as well as in a growing number of countries worldwide.
 We are organising a public event series at the University of Helsinki and cultural institutions in Helsinki.

 Time: October 2, 18:00-20:00